minkim88/Optimal-Triage-COVID-19/README.md

 Patient severity prediction web application: http://covid19severity.duckdns.org:8502/

-*The web application is not to be used as a substitute for medical advice, diagnosis, or treatment of any health condition or problem.
-The authors and the developers of the application are in no way liable for outcomes following the use of the application.*
+*The web application is not to be used as a substitute for medical advice, diagnosis, or treatment of any health condition or problem.*

 ## Setup